esamattis/yalr/README.md

 From the command line this can be defined multiple times and and from the YARLFile it can be also an array.

-Default: The current working directory
+*Default: The current working directory*

 ### match

 Match only certain files.

 Glob string or JavaScript RegExp object.
-Glob will be matched only against the the basename, but the regexp will be matched agaisnt the absolute file path.
+The glob string will be matched against the the basename and the RegExp object will be matched against the full file path.
 Regexp format is not avaible from the command line.

 From the command line this can be defined multiple times and and from the YARLFile it can be also an array.

-Default: (anything)
+*Default: (anything)*

 ### ignore

-Which files to ignore.

 Like match, but for ignoring files.

-Default: (nothing)
+*Default: (nothing)*

 ### debounce